HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Structure Definition Escape Paths

-FSH uses the caret (^) syntax to provide direct access to attributes of a StructureDefinition.
-The caret syntax is used to set the metadata attributes in SD, other than those set through [FSH Keywords](#keywords) (name, id, title, and description) or specified in the one of the configuration files used to create the IG.
+FSH uses the caret (`^`) syntax to provide direct access to attributes of a StructureDefinition.
+The caret syntax is used to set the metadata attributes in SD, other than those set through [FSH Keywords](#keywords) (name, id, title, and description) or specified in one of the configuration files used to create the IG.
 Examples of metadata elements in SDs can be set with caret syntax include experimental, useContext, and abstract.

 The caret syntax can also be combined with element paths to set values in the ElementDefinitions that populate the SD.